Stradigi AI raises $40.3 million to develop business AI solutions

-Stradigi AI, a Montréal-based AI solutions provider and research lab founded in 2014, today announced that it has raised $53 million CAD ($40.3 million) in a series A round led by Canadian institutional funds Investissement Québec and Fonds de solidarité FTQ, with participation from Holdun Family Office, Segovia Capital Ltd., Cossette.
-Inc., and company cofounders Basil Bouraropoulos and Curtis Gavura.
+Stradigi AI, a Montréal-based AI solutions provider and research lab founded in 2014, today announced that it has raised $53 million CAD ($40.3 million) in a series A round led by Canadian institutional funds Investissement Québec and Fonds de solidarité FTQ, with participation from Holdun Family Office, Segovia Capital, Cossette, and company cofounders Basil Bouraropoulos and Curtis Gavura.

 CEO Bouraropoulos said the influx of capital will accelerate Stradigi’s North American expansion, which will include new offices in the U.S., with 50 new positions in research, software, sales, and marketing.
 Additionally, he says it will bolster development of the firm’s freshly unveiled AI platform, Kepler, on the heels of a recently announced partnership with professional services network KPMG.